-Refer to Cleaning the GHS Exhaust Screen in Operating Instructions.
+Refer to Cleaning the GHS Exhaust Screen on page 49.

 Hydrostatic Transmission Cooling Fins

 Keeping the cooling fins on the hydrostatic transmissions clean and free of obstruction is essential to avoid overheating the transmission fluid and shortening transmission life.
 The cooling fins should be checked every 100 hours and cleaned if necessary.